-Kent County Nonprofits Employ Over 40,000 People

-In 2004, the U.S. Department of Commerce reported that Kent County had 413,137 jobs across all sectors of the economy.
+Kent County Nonprofits Employ Over 33,000 People In 2004, the U.S. Department of Commerce reported that Kent County had 354,233 jobs across all sectors of the economy.
 According to the Independent Sector Nonprofit Almanac, the nonprofit sector comprises 9.75% of all jobs in the United States.
-By assuming that 9.75% of all jobs in Kent County are in the nonprofit sector, we arrive at 40,280 jobs.
+Assuming 9.75% of all jobs in Kent County are in the nonprofit sector, we arrive at 33,652 jobs.

-Kent County Nonprofit Employees Earn \$1.43 Billion Annually

-Data from the 2006 Michigan Nonprofit Compensation and Benefit Survey supports a payroll estimate of \$1.43 billion.
-This is estimated by taking the average payroll by type of nonprofit in the state and multiplying that number by the number of nonprofit organizations of that type in Kent County.
+Kent County Nonprofit Employees Earn \$1.33 Billion Annually Data from the Michigan Nonprofit Compensation and Benefit Survey 2006 supports a payroll estimate of \$1.33 billion.
+This is estimated by taking the average payroll by type of nonprofit and multiplying that number by the number of nonprofit organizations of that type in Kent County.
 The data for the number of nonprofit organizations comes from the IRS.
-In addition, because the 2006 survey actually collected data for Fiscal Year 2005, 2006 wages were calculated assuming a 3% wage increase.